BenD780x9/Klipper-for-Ender_3_v2/README.md

 Reset to default with `SET_GCODE_OFFSET Z=0.0 MOVE=1`.

+## What is Macro?
+A serias of commands to be run when a specific command is input

 **Custom Macros and G-Codes**
 At first glance, it looks like Klipper doesn't support some g-codes that Marlin does.
 However,\
 what Klipper supports is custom macros so you can create any g-code.
 For example, my G29 is: